Last Updated on

 In visiting Jeju Island, mermaid spotting was one of my curiosities.
 Being an island girl myself, my connection to the sea as one giant maternal seductress is unconsciously strong; as a little girl I’d have many mermaid dreams and about living near the ocean.
 Hence, my attraction to the legend of Jeju mermaids.
 But before I tell you about my pursuit of the latter…

 What is a Korean Mermaid?

 Korean Mermaids known as haeneyo, are the female free divers of Jeju Island and the last of a dying tradition.
-The ajummas of the sea, they can hold their breath up to three minutes as they descend into deep ocean waters for abalone and shellfish to sell at the market.
+Many of them are of an older generation but still work and dive for seafood.
+What’s phenomenal is that haeneyo are like ajummas of the sea– they can hold their breath up to three minutes as they descend into deep ocean waters for abalone and shellfish to sell at the market.
 When they finally come up for air and break through the ocean’s surface, their expelled breath makes a high-pitched whistling sound, much like a dolphin.
 The whistle is said to come from the physical pressure of the haeneyo holding their breath in deep water for so long and thus, is the signature sound of these women as they work.

 Once known as the bread-winners of Jeju Island, supporting both family and community with their trade, the haeneyo were also prized as Jeju’s secret revolutionaries.
 Schooled at night, the haeneyo were selected by a secret organization to protect the island against Japanese occupation.

 The modern day Jeju haeneyo